tdsmale/tdsmale.github.io/Jungian.md

 #### ILI / INTJ / INTp / Vulture (Shadow: Fool).
 Torpid Scavenger.
 Reaping the rewards of bad luck.

-Minimises involvement in the affairs of others to better benefit from their inevitable misfortune.
+Finds a minimally appropriate involvement in the affairs of others to better track their inevitable misfortune.
 - Natural: Distance.
 Naturally observes an inequitable distance.
 - Constructive: Profitability.
 Finds it constructive to promote competitive escalation.
 - Obligation: Canon.
 Feels obligated to try observing a mutually-legislated understanding.